Mattish/Railtype-PSM-Engine/README.md

 Do not expect this project to be actively updated, but I will complete it at some point.
 I am in the process of wanting to redesign and currently working out domains

+One project file is for Visual studio and one is for their PSM studio as they are not compatible.

 -------------------

 The SDK on vita currently has **massive** timesink for gfx calls as well as **very** slow CPU vector processing compared to other PSM devices.
 Probably due to the vm that is being used on the vita.